MartijnDingemans/delayed_reactant_labeling/docs/source/visualize.rst

 Visualize
 =========
 To visualize the data effectively several plotting functions have been created.
-The functions are split over the :class:`VisualizeSingleModel` and :class:`VisualizeMultipleSolutions`.

 .. note::